Girls’ education

 Through our partnership, we have jointly created the #EducationShiftsPower campaign, using key moments throughout the year, including the Transform Education Summit, to advocate for education that advances gender and climate justice and demand young people are engaged in transforming education systems (including in curriculum development and decisions on financing).

-The world is at critical cross-roads, with the COVID-19 pandemic laying bare gross inequalities in our society and the climate emergency set to exacerbate these long into the future.
+The COVID-19 pandemic laid bare gross inequalities in our society, and the climate emergency is set to exacerbate these long into the future.
+Moreover, anti-rights movements push back on education, particularly on gender-transformative education and comprehensive sexuality education.

 * Plan International is not responsible for the content of other sites.